aliok/websocket-protobufs-ts-experiments/README.md

 #### Notes

+* Typescript definitions are created during Gulp build/run tasks using Protobuf.js and Proto2Typescript.

 * A version with no Typescript (regular Javascript) is at <https://github.com/aliok/websocket-protobufs-experiments>
 * Protocol buffer definitions are in `definitions` folder.
 Both backend and client uses it from there.